 What are some benefits of using a regional bank?

 Regional banks often provide a more personal touch and in-depth local knowledge.
-Additionally, they are connected to the community and offer more flexible lending options.
-Furthermore, their fees tend to be lower compared to bigger banks.
+Moreover, they are connected to the community and offer more flexible lending options.
+Furthermore, regional bank fees tend to be lower than bigger banks.

 For those who prioritize low fees, online banks are another option to consider.
 These banks, also known as digital or online-only banks, have the lowest fees of all banking options, thanks to their lower overhead expenses.
 They pass the savings on to their customers.